DEVILENMO/ARC-Search-Engine/README.md

 4. Install mpm, then navigate to `ARCSearchEngineFrontend` directory and run `init.bat` to compile frontend application.

-4. Once everything is installed, run `start.bat` to start the search engine service.
+5. Once everything is installed, run `start.bat` to start the search engine service.
 The frontend is accessible by default at `http://localhost:8080/`.

+6. You can give the search engine the websites you want to set as start website by clicking crawler button in the main page, then input the website list in the type of 'website-url1 max-sub-site-number, website-url2 max number' and press submit button.
+For example: https://aaa.com 10, https://bbb.com 1000, https://ccc.com, https://ddd.com

 ## 安装和使用方法

-1. 安装 MongoDB 并载入数据库。
+1. 安装 MongoDB。

 2. 安装 Redis 并将对应目录写入 `config.ini` 文件中。